VeraLlugiqi/DAA-Connect4/README.md

 # User Manuals:
 To play the game from local host one can clone it directly from this gihub, <br>
-	Execute the input_gui.py file, <br>
+	You should have python version 3 installed! <br> Execute the input_gui.py file, <br>
 	Pick the table size and mode(player vs player or player vs AI) <br> The game will continue until one of the players wins or runs out of time, <br>